scc-digitalhub/platformdocs/docs/data/dremio.rst

 Data sources
 ------------------------------------------
-Dremio supports modern data lakes built on a variety of different systems and provides
+Dremio supports modern data lakes built on a variety of different systems and provides:

 - native integrations with major RDBMS such as PostgresSQL, MySQL, MS SQL, IBM DB2, Oracle
 - NoSQL integration for modern datastores as MongoDB, Elasticsearch